Table of contents

 Note: If you have already sent the survey, you can only change the setting one answer/person (computer) to a certain extent.
 If the respondent has already clicked on the link, the cookie will have already been set on their computer and any changes from your end will not have any effect.
 They will not be able to answer the link a second time unless they manually delete the cookie.
 If you unmark the checkbox after send-out and a respondent hadn’t answered the link previously, they will be able to answer multiple times from the same device.
 We advise you, therefore, to make all decisions final before send-out.

 After the link is saved, you can pick it up from the distribution tab by clicking the name of the link.
 You can copy the link and distribute/publish it as desired.
 It is important that you remember to Activate the survey before distributing the link.
 If the link is not active, it will not allow any answers to be registered.

 To the right of your created link, you will find three small symbols:

-Click this to access a QR code that is connected to the survey link.
+Click the QR code icon to access a QR code that is connected to the survey link.

-Click this to edit the link.
-For example, change name or turn on/off the option “one answer/person (computer)”.
+Click pen icon to edit the link.
+For example, change name or turn on/off the option one answer/person (computer).

-Click this to delete the link.
+Click the red x to delete the link.
 If you delete the link, it will stop working completely and no one will be able to respond to the survey via it.
 You will not be able to restore the link after it has been deleted.

 Import links as background data